HSTM Undergraduate Minor

 - All courses in the minor must be completed with a grade of C- or better.

 - Students must work with the HSTM Director of Undergraduate Studies to create a coherent plan that builds some area of special interest.
+The HSTM minor form is available online.

 How can I get more information on a Minor in the History of Science, Technology, and Medicine?